lmoratti/tunnelvisionbug/faq.md

 # Haven't routing table leaks in VPNs been known for years?
 How is this novel?
 Correct, routing table issues have been known for years.
 This is why the privacy and anonymity communities discourage VPNs.
 Most issues found have been small and patchable leaks.

 We have not seen any prior research using DHCP option 121 to deliver routes, which is the novel part of our research.
-It also not patchable in the same way smaller leaks have been (besides on Linux).
+It also is not patchable in the same way smaller leaks have been (besides on Linux).

 # Wouldn't exploiting this be obvious?
 Not really.
 The VPN user shows as being connected to the VPN.
 Attackers can control which IPs they wish to decloak, so theoretically they could choose to not decloak leak checking IPs.
 They could also leak DNS IPs while forwarding the traffic so the VPN connection is intact, but they obtain information about the traffic in the tunnel.